iainctduncan/scheme-for-max-cookbook/ableton-live-api/README.md

 To use from a high thread, make a low thread s4m object and send it messages for API calls.
 These will automatically be defered and will run on the next low priority thread pass.

+The **live-api** object is the low-level api interface.
+You would normally leave this alone.
+If you want to trace it's execution, set the **debug** attribute to #true for verbose logging.

+The **live** object is an example of an object you might make to put your high-level functions in that call the API.

+This has been tested with Scheme for Max 0.2, Live 11, and Max 8.